A Romantic Winter Weekend Escape to Stillwater

 Mark your calendar!
 You won't want to miss these events.

-Head to the courthouse to shop for locally handcrafted gifts from vendors dressed in period costume, November 20–21.
+Head to the courthouse to shop for locally handcrafted gifts from vendors dressed in period costume (November 19-20, 2022).

 Raise your pinkies to refined Christmas decor and gourmet treats on Saturdays in December at the historic Lowell Inn.

-Wear light-up bling (or buy some on-site at Lowell Park) for the public tree-lighting on December 4.
+Wear light-up bling (or buy some on-site at Lowell Park) for the public tree-lighting.